Reblas Network includes cannabis product analysis; Brazil has 16 accredited laboratories

 16 laboratories are already accredited

-An example cited is Carmen's Medicinals, which in 2024 obtained validation attesting that its oils have a high degree of purity and quality.
+An example cited is Carmen's Medicinals, which in 2024 obtained validation attesting that their oils have a high degree of purity and quality.
 According to the company, this provides security to doctors and patients that they are prescribing and consuming products that meet the most rigorous standards established by Anvisa.

 Ricardo Pettená, the company's executive director, emphasizes that the investment in quality is directly reflected in the final product.
-“Having the Reblas certificate conveys credibility and security to the medical community when prescribing,” he says.
+“Having the Reblas certificate conveys credibility and security to the medical community when prescribing,” he states.

-For him, the certification also helps differentiate the “wheat from the chaff,” encouraging the market to adapt and offer products from RDC 660 with standards equal to or even higher than those of RDC 327.
-“Previously, we only worked with the COA certificate, which, we understand, does not have the same credibility with the market and Anvisa.
+For him, certification also helps differentiate the “wheat from the chaff,” encouraging the market to adapt and offer products from RDC 660 with standards equal to or even higher than those of RDC 327.
+“Previously, we only worked with the COA certificate, which, we understand, does not have the same credibility with the market and Anvisa itself.
 Reblas highlights which companies truly have a commitment to quality and which do not,” he concludes.